arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/index.markdown

 **English:**

-Taxonomies order concepts in a hirarchical mannor.
-They can be displayed as a trees, where the concepts branch their way from less specific to more specific. arkumu.nrw does not use ontological structures in order to keep the system easily compatible with relational databases.
-However, this means that a term can appear in several hierarchies in the [project categories](/documentation/controlled-vocabularies/project-categories).
+axonomies organize concepts hierarchically.
+They can be represented as a tree structure, where concepts branch from less specific to more specific ones.
+To keep the system easily compatible with relational databases, arkumu.nrw does not use ontological structures.
+However, this means that in the [project categories](/documentation/controlled-vocabularies/project-categories), a term can appear in multiple hierarchies simultaneously.

 <br/>
 <br/>